 Do you really need a car to travel Saudi Arabia?

-Renting a car and road tripping is, hands down, the best way to travel Saudi Arabia.
+Renting a car and road tripping is, hands down, the best way to travel around the kingdom.
 It’ll make your travels significantly easier: distances are large, sites remote, and public transportation is limited.
 If traveling with multiple people, renting a car is actually cheaper than other options.